johansteyn/learn/go/04_structure/modules_packages/README.txt

 It will parse your source code to determine the dependencies, add them to your go.mod file and then download and place them in $GOPATH/pkg/mod. ie. "go mod tidy" effectively does what "go get" used to do.

+Interesting... if you run "go get", eg:
+  % go get rsc.io/quote
+Then it will add to go.mod and go.sum without looking at your source code.
+If you decide not to use those added dependencies in your source code, then running "tidy" will remove those added entries.
+I cannot see any reason why you would run "go get" on its own when using modules...

 NOTE:
   Go will use the go.mod file in the current folder, or any parent folder.